Tiffany Butcher: 2008–2016

-Bianca, Whitney, Liam (now James Forde), Tiffany and her brother Morgan Butcher (Devon Higgs) are evicted by their landlord.
-After the family sleep at a bus shelter and Bianca assaults a police officer, Whitney, Liam, Tiffany and Morgan spend a week in care, but the family later moved to Walford, where they move in with Ricky’s stepmother Pat Butcher (Pam St Clement).
-Tiffany causes havoc by stealing a top from Stacey Slater’s (Lacey Turner) stall for Whitney to wear for a family party and defacing the pavement outside Zainab Masood’s (Nina Wadia) house before ruining her primroses by pouring soapy water over them.
+Bianca, Whitney, Liam (now James Forde), Tiffany and her brother Morgan Jackson-King (Devon Higgs) are evicted by their landlord.
+After the family sleep at a bus shelter and Bianca assaults a police officer, Whitney, Liam, Tiffany and Morgan spend a week in care, but the family later moved to Walford, where they move in with Ricky’s stepmother Pat Evans (Pam St Clement).
+Tiffany causes havoc by stealing a top from Stacey Branning’s (Lacey Turner) stall for Whitney to wear for a family party and defacing the pavement outside Zainab Masood’s (Nina Wadia) house before ruining her primroses by pouring soapy water over them.
 As a result, Tiffany unwittingly instigates feuds between Bianca, Stacey and Zainab.
 However, she takes to Bianca's cousins Bradley (Charlie Clements) and Abi Branning (Lorna Fitzgerald), sharing a common interest in animals.

 Tiffany's love of animals leads to Whitney begging Vinnie Monks (Bobby Davro) to give them Wellard, formerly the family dog that had been sold to Vinnie after his previous owner Gus Smith (Mohammed George) left Walford.
 Vinnie gives Tiffany Wellard, on the condition that Whitney and Liam wash his car every day until he says otherwise.
 However, tragedy strikes when Wellard has to die Tiffany is devastated, and after overhearing a phone conversation, she is convinced that Bianca’s uncle Ian Beale (Adam Woodyatt) is behind Wellard’s demise.
 However, a post-mortem leads to the discovery that Bianca was responsible for Wellard's death because she gave him chocolate.
 Tiffany eventually forgives Bianca after she convinces Pat to give them her dog Terrence.
 However, Tiffany is once again left devastated when her aunt Janine Butcher (Charlie Brooks) spitefully reclaims Terrence, who was originally her dog.

 Tiffany takes to Ricky, who is also living at Pat's house.
 Ricky grows fond of Tiffany and, on seeing how close they are becoming, Bianca tries to write Ricky a letter explaining that he could be Tiffany's father, which gets stuck to a picture that Tiffany has drawn to give to Ricky.
 When Ricky reads the letter he asks for a DNA test and a week later they discover that Tiffany is his daughter.
 They decide not to tell the family so as not to upset Whitney, who now has no biological family left.